-An 18 month old infant is brought to hospital with a 1 week history of fever and irritability.
+An 18-month-old infant is brought to hospital with a 1 week history of fever and irritability.
 For the last 2 days the infant has been very drowsy, refuses feeds and does not want to play with her siblings.
 She has also vomited a few times.
-The mother reports that the child has not been immunized as she was born at home and lives far from the nearest clinic.
+The mother reports that the child has not been immunised as she was born at home and lives far from the nearest clinic.
 The child has received no treatment or traditional medicine.
 A chest X-ray done at the clinic is normal.

 1. What diagnosis should be suspected?

 2. How can this diagnosis be confirmed?

 By examining a sample of cerebrospinal fluid (CSF) obtained by lumbar puncture.
 If the child has tuberculous meningitis the fluid will be abnormal.
 TB bacilli will be detected on a smear, with the Xpert test or culture.
 Children with TB meningitis often have a normal chest X-ray.
 The typical signs of meningitis are often not present during the first few days of illness.